How many days do you need in Madeira?

 Of course, every traveller and every trip is different, so there are no hard-and-fast rules.

-Perhaps you’re interested only in sightseeing, maybe you can’t wait to go hiking in the mountains, or maybe you just want to relax by the pool for at least some of your time in Madeira.
+Perhaps you’re interested only in sightseeing, maybe you can’t wait to go hiking in the mountains, or maybe you just want to relax by the pool.
 All that and more is possible, but it always depends on how much time you have…

 3 days in Madeira

-You can plan a punchy and varied trip that includes some of the coolest sights — just expect it to be quite action-packed if you want to cover it all!
+You can plan a punchy and varied trip that includes some of the coolest sights — just expect it to be quite action-packed if you want to cover a lot!

 We suggest the following: